Timeline: 6 Months

 Also, traditional training for construction workers allows little room for mistakes, which can put trainees at risk.
 As a result, this can have financial consequences down the line (e.g. misusing machinery, making the wrong choices during the building process and wasting time and materials) and a safety concern (e.g. life-threatening mistakes, fatal injuries).

 A post-pandemic world also means training solutions need to comply with new remote working policies while maintaining a sustainable workflow, minimising loss in productivity.

 Working with the Scottish consortium, we took ownership of the Virtual Building Element Environment (VBEE) strand focusing on three modern construction standards, including the RIBA Plan of Work.
-The VBEE application was developed in conjunction with Construction Wales Innovation Centre (CWIC) and Construction Scotland Innovation Centre (CSIC),.
+The VBEE application was developed in conjunction with Construction Wales Innovation Centre (CWIC) and BE-ST (formerly known as Construction Scotland Innovation Centre).

 The VBEE was our virtual reality (VR) solution to reduce carbon footprint in new builds, allowing remote interaction and digital learning in both VR and as a standalone desktop application.
 This aimed to complement traditional classroom-based delivery and to enable learners to contextualise construction technology theory.

 In order to help the construction industry address issues related to carbon emissions and long-term sustainability, we proposed the use of virtual reality (VR) technology.
 In fact, VR allows employees to practice real-life scenarios in a safe simulated environment.
 Since VR is both digital and immersive in its nature, it offers several benefits that can help accelerate various sectors towards industrial net-zero.
 Another advantage of VR is that it allows a safe introduction to the construction sector to younger learners, widening their skills and careers’ prospects, providing them with the tools to practice and make mistakes safely in VR.